 Maduro has claimed that unscrupulous businessmen overstress needs just to flip dollars on the black market for profit.
 His ministers, however, are holding urgent meetings with business leaders in order resolve issues and help reverse the slump in local auto production.

 The country operates three exchange controls -- at VEB6.3 per dollar for preferential goods, and at around VEB11 and VEB50 for other sectors via two Central Bank mechanisms.
-According to illegal Web sites that track trading of the currency, the dollar is trading at around VEB66-VEB68 on the black market.
+According to illegal Web sites that track trading of the currency, the dollar is trading at between VEB66 and VEB68 on the black market.